tiagofsanchez/blog/content/posts/2019-11-13-Creating a gatsby starter.md

 I have started this blog a couple of months ago and venture myself into the Gatsby ecosystem.
 At the time I was fascinated with the concept of `gatsby theme`, and still am, however I have decided to go back to using a `gatsby starter`.

-Apparently it is time to give 1 step back in order to give 2 forwards.
+Apparently it was time to give 1 step back in order to give 2 forwards.

 # Using a gatsby starter instead